-So far, we have specified the semantics of our language of arithmetic expressions using two different sets of rules: small-step and large-step.
+So far, we have specified the semantics of our language of arithmetic expressions in two different ways: small-step operational semantics and large-step operational semantics.
 Are they expressing the same meaning of arithmetic expressions?
 Can we show that they express the same thing?

 Theorem (Equivalence of semantics).
-For all expressions e, stores σ , and integers n, we have:
+For all expressions e, stores σ and σ' , and integers n, we have: